aneesh-vellanki/aneesh-vellanki/README.md

 - 👋 Hi, I’m @aneesh-vellanki
-- 👀 I’m interested in machine learning and AI
+- 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning how to train a model using Skicit
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me discord @asv2004 email: aneeshshanmukh123@gmail.com